Munawwar/htmlizer/README.md

 Template syntax
 -----
-Syntax is similar to KnockoutJS (in fact supports a subset of Knockout templates).
+Syntax is similar to KnockoutJS (in fact supports a subset of Knockout bindings).

 #### *text* binding: